MisterCoderman/Game-Application-Component-Setup-Assistant/README.md

 NVIDIA PhysX: A library for handling physics effects in games (both legacy and newer versions).

+Added nGlide support (required for running Glide-based games on modern OS): A Glide wrapper that enables old 3Dfx-based games to run properly on modern systems.

 <b>Features:</b>

 Automatic downloading and installation of various versions of Visual C++ Redistributables.